advanced kettlebell exercises

 What is a Kettlebell Snatch

 Kettlebell snatch is a famous kettlebell lift that targets all the major muscle groups.
-A person swings the kettlebell in the air to reach a straight overhead position and then swings it back down.
+You swing a kettlebell from between your legs to a locked-out overhead position in one smooth motion.
+This is a compound, hip-driven movement.

 Kettlebell Snatch Form and Technique